 Root canal treatment doesn’t have to be frightening.
 With the experience of Dr. Estes and the high-tech endodontic equipment used in the office, patients have a less painful, more comfortable experience than elsewhere.
 In addition, Dr. Estes is extremely comforting and provides her patients with an exceptional patient experience (just read her reviews!).

-If you need a qualified endodontist to perform your root canal treatment, contact us at Innovative Endodontics to make an appointment.
+If you live in Goose Creek, SC, or the surrounding areas and need a qualified endodontist to perform your root canal treatment, contact us at Innovative Endodontics to make an appointment.